128technology/docs/docs/config_ha.md

 ## Configuration for Failover
 To facilitate a seamless failover, these additional items should be configured.

-#### On the `service-route`:
+#### `enable-failover` on the `service-route`:

-- `enable-failover`
+Service routes are used to influence traffic destinations for services.
+Service Route redundancy allows the configuration of redundancy groups containing service routes located on separate nodes within a single router.
+Session migration (which includes both existing and new sessions) upon failover to a standby node or router can now be achieved seamlessly.

-to allow existing sessions to failover between the nodes test-1 and test-2. `enable-failover` is configured on both the service-routes `test-1_intf13_route-0` and `test-2_intf113_route-0`.
+To enable existing sessions to failover between the nodes, `enable-failover` is configured on both the service-routes `test-1_intf13_route-0` and `test-2_intf113_route-0`.
 Any generated peer service-routes will inherit this property as well.

 ```
             service-route             test-1_intf13_route-0
                 name                    test-1_intf13_route-0
                 service-name            east-0
                 vector                  primary